-The best way for individuals to assist people facing disaster is to make a financial donation to one of the voluntary organizations currently working in those areas.
+The best way for individuals to assist people facing disaster is to make a financial donation to one of the organizations currently working in those areas.
 Researching the work of organizations will help you determine where to direct your donation.
 Monetary donations allow organizations to respond quickly to recovery efforts and provide direct financial assistance to disaster survivors.

 The American Red Cross Online Disaster Newsroom is a good resource for current information on the organization's activities.

 The United Way and its partners work to rebuild lives and communities struck by disasters.